salina-t/salina-t.github.io/projects/photoLab.md

   <img width="400" src="../img/photoLab/photoLab_2.png" class="img-thumbnail" >
 </div>

+## About this Project
-PhotoLab is a project I created in my AP Computer Science A class in 2022.
-This project explored the concept of using Java code to create filters for photos by adjusting RGB (red, green, blue) values of pixels that make up a photo.
+PhotoLab is a project I developed as part of my AP Computer Science A coursework in 2022.
+This project explored the concept of using the Java programming language to create filters for photos by adjusting and manipulating RGB (red, green, blue) values of pixels that make up a photo.

-This was a solo project that followed a set of standards describing the expected outcome, though students were responsible for programming code to reach the desired outcome.
+PhotoLab demanded meticulous programming to achieve the desired outcomes, as it required a lot of attention to detail to transform images in different ways.

+This project also emphasized the significance of creating helper methods, which served as tools that could be universally used to manipulate pixels, yet when used in different arrangements, can produce completely unique filters.

+## Pixel by Pixel

-PhotoLab encouraged me to think about photos in terms of purely pixels with numeric RGB values and an X and Y axis.
-This project helped me gain more experience in converting hex to decimal numbers and thinking about photo filters from a more intense and mathematical point of view.
+PhotoLab reshaped the way I perceive images by transforming them into intricate arrangements of numeric RGB values aligned along X and Y axes.
+Moreover, this project encouraged me to view pixels from an analytical point of view, as every pixel has numeric values (RGB value).
+Additionally, this project also helped me gain more practice in converting hex to decimal numbers.

-Here is some code and photos from photoLab:
+## Here is some code and photos from photoLab:

 ```
 public void pixelate() {